Muxiaolalala/CPT304_CW2_1930012/README.md

 3. Project Setup:
    a.
 Clone or download the project from the repository to your local machine.
    b.
-Navigate to the project directory in your terminal/command prompt.
+Unzip and Navigate to the project directory in your terminal/command prompt.
    c.
 Install project dependencies using the following command:

       ```